 FAM: Charles, thank you so much for making time to speak with me.
 Could you start by telling us a little bit about yourself?

 Charles Saumarez Smith: Well, I was trained as an art historian and studied at Cambridge and then spent a year at Harvard.
 My first job was at the Victoria & Albert Museum running a postgraduate course on the History of Design.
 Everyone was interested in objects and their history and I got interested in reconstructing the history of objects, what happened to them, how they were acquired by the museum and how they changed their character after acquisition.
 In 1989 there was a big reorganization of the V&A and I was made head of research.
-Which meant that I was spending most of my time co-ordinating the research of others.
+This meant that I was spending most of my time co-ordinating the research of others.
 I did that for four years but didn’t enjoy it particularly because it was a purely administrative role.

 Did you organize commissions there?

 Yes, there was quite a bit of commissioning and there was also the BP Portrait Award for which I was required to be chairman of the judges, and hang the exhibition.
 And to be honest I really had no idea whatsoever, but I didn’t make that clear (laughs)!
 More importantly though, I was involved in commissioning portraits—one of the gallery’s key roles.
 I often had to negotiate which artist the sitter wanted to be painted by.
 I was always of the opinion that you got a better portrait if there was some rapport between the artist and the sitter.